evshary/dds_example/README.md

 The repo provides some DDS example.

-simple_example: Simple example to publish and subscribe data.
+* simple_example: Simple example to publish and subscribe data.
-status_example: Use transient_local and liveliness to check the status of certain device.
+* status_example: Use transient_local and liveliness to check the status of certain device.
+* instance_example: Use instance to get data with certain key.
+You can refer to the test program `take_instance.c` in CycloneDDS.

 ## Build